datacite/homepage/source/become.html.md

 As a [DataCite member](/members.html), organizations show their support for research data sharing in the following manner:

-- demonstrating an elevated level of commitment to open data and open research.
+- They demonstrate an elevated level of commitment to open data and open research.

-- becoming part of a global data-sharing community, learning, collaborating, and advocating with a leading-edge network of data research experts.
+- They become part of a global data-sharing community, learning, collaborating, and advocating with a leading-edge network of data research experts.

-- supporting and participating in the creation and management of persistent identifiers (DOIs) for research outputs.
+- They support and participate in the creation and management of persistent identifiers (DOIs) for research outputs.

-- playing a critical role in advancing DataCite’s data-sharing mission through their financial support.
+- They play a critical role in advancing DataCite’s data-sharing mission through their financial support.

--  helping to shape the future DataCite – and data research in general – by serving on our Executive Board or DataCite steering groups.
+- They help to shape the future DataCite – and data research in general – by serving on our Executive Board or DataCite steering groups.

 # Types of Membership